lordpansar/probot/README.md

 PLACE n,n,[Direction]

-The PLACE command and N variables sets the inital placement of the robot.
+The PLACE command sets the inital placement of the robot.

+the n variables represents the starting coordinates should be replaced by integers.
+The first integer represents the X axis and the second one the Y axis.
+Valid coordinates are within the span of 0-4.

 Direction states in which direction the robot is facing.
 Valid directions are NORTH, SOUTH, WEST, EAST.

 Be sure to get the commas in the correct order.